pcf3333/immfly_test/README.md

 # Initial requirements:
-I created 2 models, Content and Channel models.
-They are both in the "models.py" file and contain the required variables.
+- Created two models, Content and Channel, in the models.py file, with the required variables.
-The model Content can have many files, so I used a ManyToManyField.
-The model Channel can have a parent so I used a ForeignKey field to relate the objects.
-I added a related_name to that field so that by accessing the "subchannels" retuns all the child instances.
+- Used a ManyToManyField in the Content model since it can have many files, and a ForeignKey field in the Channel model to relate objects.
+Added a related_name to the ForeignKey field to access all child instances through the subchannels attribute.
-I also implemented a cache in the Channel model so that the rating of a channel only needs to be calcualted once (if the subchannels or content do not change).
-This intends to omptimize the performance of the "calculate_rating" function inside the Channel Model.
-When a change is made in a content related to a channel, all the parent channels are cleared from the cache so will have to be recalculated in the future if needed.
-The channels that are not affected are not cleared from the cache.
+- Implemented a cache in the Channel model to optimize the performance of the calculate_rating function.
+When a change is made in content related to a channel, all parent channels are cleared from the cache, and recalculated if needed.
 The same happens if content is deleted or any channel relations are modified.
-The code triggered that clears the cache is in the "signals.py" file.
+The code triggered that clears the cache is in the signals.py file.

-The management command "calculate_channel_ratings" can be run by doing "python manage.py calculate_channel_ratings.
-It will calculate all the ratings for all the channels and export them into a csv file.
-The file will be saved in the project root directory /media_app.
+- Created a management command, calculate_channel_ratings, to calculate all channel ratings and export them to a CSV file in the project root directory /media_app.
+Run with python manage.py calculate_channel_ratings.

-I also created the endpoints to meet the needed requirements in the views.py file.
+- Created endpoints in the views.py file to meet the required API specifications.

-I added several unit tests to check that the algorihtm for computing the channel ratings was working properly.
-I also tested that the cached data worked as expected in order to optimize the app's performance.
+- Added several unit tests to ensure that the algorithm for computing channel ratings was working properly and that the cached data optimized the app's performance.